peridoteagle/interview-coding/README.md

 2. Separates out bold text as a bold line represents a question while a non-bold line represents an answer
 3. Parses the HTML file
 4. Replaces specific symbols in the text from reading the html file
-5. Breaks into individual documents where each document is a question or answer; all question lines should start with BOLD ADAMBRYANT and end with BOLD
+5. Breaks into individual documents where each document is a question or answer by splitting on the bold lines; all question lines should start with BOLD ADAMBRYANT and end with BOLD

 After the loop, the code removes all statements by Adam Bryant (the reporter).